ZwickyTransientFacility/scope-ml/doc/field_guide__variable.md

 ## Variable stars (variable)
 Variable stars are objects whose brightness is varying at a statistically significant level.
+ZTF has statistical measurements down to ~10 millimagnitudes.
 Many astrophysical objects exhibit variable behavior, including periodic variables such as eclipsing binaries, pulsators, etc, and non-periodic variables such as AGN and YSOs.

 ### Classification and numbers